Fixed-Depth Two-Qubit Circuits and the Monodromy Polytope: Introduction

 Optimized expression of a program, a compiler's second task, is of particular interest to programmers of quantum devices which do not yet enjoy fault tolerance.
 If each instruction has the potential to introduce error into the computation, then after sufficiently many instructions are enacted, the state of the quantum device will no longer even approximate the programmer's intent.
 Correspondingly, optimization passes in a quantum compiler which lower circuit depth provide a form of noise mitigation, and hence they contribute not just to expedience but to correctness.

 In light of this, optimality results for decompositions are of interest to quantum compiler designers.
 In the presence of recursive compilation schemes (e.g., Quantum Shannon Decomposition~\cite[Theorem 13]{SBMSynthesis}), such results for low numbers of qubits are particularly interesting, as they improve the overall output of the compilation routine by a scalar factor.
-Some of the most advanced such results to date include: Shende, Bullock, and Markov~\cite{SBM} showed (using an existing framework, see e.g.\ \cite{KrausCirac}) that all two-qubit programs can be expressed using three applications of the $\CZ$--gate,\footnote{Equivalently: three applications of $\CNOT$ gates.} interleaved with single-qubit rotations; Zhang, Vala, Sastry, and Whaley~\cite{ZVSWMinimum} showed that all two-qubit programs can be expressed using two applications of the $\B$--gate, interleaved with single-qubit rotations; and the same group showed that a wide class of exponential families of two-qubit gates can be used to implement an arbitrary two-qubit program, using three applications interleaved with single-qubit rotations~\cite{ZVSWGeometric}.
+Some of the most advanced such results to date include: Shende, Bullock, and Markov~\cite{SBM} showed (using an existing framework, see e.g.\ \cite{KrausCirac}) that all two-qubit programs can be expressed using three applications of the $\CZ$--gate,\footnote{Equivalently: three applications of $\CNOT$ gates.} interleaved with single-qubit rotations; Zhang, Vala, Sastry, and Whaley~\cite{ZVSWMinimum} showed that all two-qubit programs can be expressed using two applications of the $\B$--gate, interleaved with single-qubit rotations; the same group showed that a wide class of exponential families of two-qubit gates can be used to implement an arbitrary two-qubit program, using three applications interleaved with single-qubit rotations~\cite{ZVSWGeometric}; and the same group gave near-optimal decompositions into controlled prescribed gates, ultimately relying on a convexity theorem~\cite{ZVSWControlled}.

 This first set of results has two particularly interesting features.
 First, the methods they describe are computationally tractable: one can actually construct their circuits by using standard algorithms in linear algebra.
 Second, they use the same techniques in a follow-up paper~\cite{SMB} to analyze the subspace of programs which take no more than two $\CZ$s to implement, and they conclude that ``almost all'' two-qubit programs take three invocations of $\CZ$ to implement.
 Comparing this with the results of the other authors suggests an interesting quality metric on native gate sets: let $\L_\S(U)$ be the minimum number of two-qubit gates needed to implement $U$ as a circuit with gates drawn from $\S$.
 We then conclude that the expected values satisfy $\<\L_\CZ\> = 3$, $\<\L_\B\> = 2$, and $\<\L_{\mathcal H}\> \le 3$ for most gate sets of the form $\mathcal{H} = \{H_t = \exp(t h) \mid t \in \R\}$ with $h$ a fixed anti-Hermitian matrix.